Aron113/IE691-BioASQ-13b/README.md

 ## Data Acquisition
 The data acquisition process entails retrieving relevant articles from the Pubmed database.
 The steps for this include:
 1. Import the questions from the JSON file.
-2. Based on the question given, preprocess the query and extract the keywords/terms.
+2. Based on the question given, preprocess the query by extracting the keywords/terms.
 3. Using NCBI's eutils API, retrieve all relevant document IDs and their abstracts from Pubmed (i.e. documents that contains the keywords from Step 1).

 <br>